 Before you start rewriting your LinkedIn headline, you need to try to think of your headline as a HOOK.
 A hook is catchy and tells just enough information about yourself that triggers curiosity from your audience, so they want to find out more about you.

-Here are few elements that you should consider when writing a great LinkedIn headline:
+Here are a few elements that you should consider when writing a great LinkedIn headline:

 I would like to remind you that you don’t have to include all elements.
-And including all elements doesn’t not necessary mean your LinkedIn headline would be good.
+And including all elements doesn’t necessarily mean your LinkedIn headline would be good.

-The key here is to be balance.
+The key here is to be balanced.
 Pick a few that aligns well with the message that you try to bring across.

 And here are 6 ways people are using to write a killer LinkedIn headline